DocuThinker-AI-App

 POST /verify-email Verify if a user’s email exists in Firestore.

-GET /documents/{userId} Retrieve all documents associated with the given userId.
+GET /documents/{userId} Retrieve all documents associated with the given userId (subcollection, merged with any legacy array).

 GET /documents/{userId}/{docId} Retrieve a specific document by userId and docId.

-GET /document-details/{userId}/{docId} Retrieve document details (title, original text, summary) by userId and docId.
+GET /document-details/{userId}/{docId} Retrieve document details (title, original text/HTML, summary, signed fileUrl) by userId and docId.

-DELETE /delete-document/{userId}/{docId} Delete a specific document by userId and docId.
+DELETE /documents/{userId}/{docId} Delete a specific document and its Supabase objects by userId and docId.

-DELETE /delete-all-documents/{userId} Delete all documents associated with the given userId.
+DELETE /documents/{userId} Delete all documents (and their stored objects) for the given userId.

 POST /update-email Update a user’s email in both Firebase Authentication and Firestore.